lewagon/www-sinatra/Readme.md

 $ git pull origin master     # Fetch latest version

 # Launch the server, then go to http://localhost:9292
-$ rackup   # You may do this in another tab.
+$ rerun rackup   # You may do this in another tab.

 # Then create a branch to work in (not your-new-feature!)
 $ git checkout -b your-new-feature  # Please choose a descriptive name